taikedz/bash-builder/docs/writing_clean_bash_with_builder.md

 ## Lengthy code and boilerplate

 In the previous guide, I outlined the need to use safe mode, functions, and local named variables.
-That trifecta of recommenations leads to situations with heavy buioler plate in every function, like so:
+That trifecta of recommenations leads to situations with heavy boilerplate in every function, like so:

-    #!/usr/bin/env
+    #!/usr/bin/env bash

     set -eu